Duplicate Content: SEO Impact and Solutions Guide

 https and http URLs

-So you secured your website with an SSL certificate?
+So, you secure your website with an SSL certificate?
 That's great!
-Just don't forget to redirect all traffic to that secure URL, otherwise your content will live on 2 URLs: one with, and one without SSL.
+Just don't forget to redirect all traffic to that secure URL, otherwise, your content will live on 2 URLs: one with and one without SSL.

 If you're on an Apache server, you can do this by adding the following lines to your .htaccess file: